 - Home page – Start with a strong positioning statement (what makes you unique?).
 And an immediate call to action to purchase a home or refinance a mortgage.
 The balance of this home page should convince the visitor that you are here to educate and help.
 This pitch generally includes a section on the benefits of working with you, your process, and a handful of helpful articles, and clear and conspicuous contact and compliance information.

 - Branch and loans officer pages – Even if you’re a consumer direct lender, showcasing your local branches and associated loan officers can humanize your brand.
 It can make the consumer feel more at home that they are working with their kinda people.

 - A reviews page – Notice I intentionally called it reviews, not testimonials.
 People search for Hometown Lender Reviews, not Hometown Lender Testimonials.
 They want to know what other people say about you.
 So, make sure that you control that perception by harvesting your best reviews from Google, Facebook, Zillow, Bankrate, or wherever else customers leave reviews.
 Make your own page and control that critical search keyword.
-Here’s an example of one of our mortgage website’s reviews pages.
+Here’s an example of a mortgage website’s reviews page.

 - A mortgage rates page – People want mortgage rates.
 Even if you can’t display your own loan product rates, at least create a rates page that shows visitors the current mortgage rate trends and news.
 Here’s an example of one of our mortgage website’s rates pages.

 - Lots of mortgage content